Part 9: How To Answer Comprehension Questions

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-step-by-step

-The process for attacking comprehension questions
+The process for answering comprehension questions

 Step 1: Read the questions